 Driving plan participation and engagement in the government market

-In the government market today, there are only 11 states that allow plan sponsors of state and local governmental supplemental savings plans to implement automatic plan features.
+In the government market today, there are only 9 states that allow plan sponsors of state and local governmental supplemental savings plans to implement automatic plan features without any restrictions.
 So how can governmental plan sponsors and retirement plan service providers achieve optimal plan results without the ability to implement the best plan design features available?
 That is the challenge that we, in the government market segment, face when automatic enrollment and automatic contribution escalation are not available as plan features due to state law constraints.

 Amy Heyel, SVP, National Practice Leader for government markets